ebi-gene-expression-group/scrnaseq_training/generating_an_expression_matrix/README.md

 We're going to use Alevin for demonstration purposes, but we do not endorse one method over another.

-We'll be using a setup based on Galaxy to illustrate the process for teaching purposes.
-The process is relatively simple given currently available tools, but there are some complexities we'll explain.
+We'll be using a setup based on Galaxy to illustrate the process for teaching purposes, but all steps are peformed using commodity tools you could run from the command line if you're more comforable there.
+The logical process we'll be executing is relatively simple given currently available tools, but there are some complexities we'll explain.

 ## 1. Example data